1973 Ohio State vs. Michigan football game: First half

+Second half

 Michigan made defensive halftime adjustments in an attempt to crawl back into the game.
 The Wolverines outgained the Buckeyes 209–91 in total yardage in the 2nd half.
 Michigan took the 2nd half kick-off and marched all the way to the OSU 30-yard line.
 However, quarterback Dennis Franklin's pass was intercepted in the end zone ruining a productive drive.
 Midway through the third quarter, OSU faced a 4th and 2 on the Michigan 34-yard line, and decided to go for it.
 Their failed fourth down conversion gave Michigan new life, and much momentum.
 It is still looked on today as a controversial coaching call.

 Michigan engineered an 11 play drive, using the rushing ability of fullback Ed Shuttlesworth.
 The Wolverines kicked a field goal to get on the board, and make the score 10–3.
 Midway through the fourth quarter, Michigan's defense held, and the offense was able to start the tying drive with great field position.
 Dennis Franklin threw a 35-yard post-out pattern to tight end Paul Seal to get inside the red zone.
 Three consecutive Michigan offensive plays failed to get them a first down, and they were now faced with a fourth and inches on the ten-yard line.

 Ohio State loaded the box with nine defensive players, and focused on stopping Shuttlesworth, who had burned them the entire game.
 Franklin faked the inside hand-off to Shuttlesworth, and then slipped through the tackles running ten yards for a touchdown, to tie the score at 10-10.
 Michigan got the ball back with over six minutes to go for the game-winning drive, but had to start at their own ten-yard line.
 After a couple of completions to Clint Haslerig and some nice runs by Chapman and Shuttlesworth, Michigan made it into OSU territory.

 Franklin then threw a seven-yard pass play to Shuttlesworth and was injured, breaking his collar bone with 2:23 left in the game.
 Three plays later, Michigan kicker Mike Lantry attempted a 58-yard field goal, but the ball missed the left goal-post by a few inches.
-Ohio State took over, but back-up quarterback, Greg Hare, threw an interception that was returned to the OSU 33 with 52 seconds left.
+Ohio State took over, but the backup quarterback, Greg Hare, threw an interception that was returned to the OSU 33 with 52 seconds left.
 Michigan moved the ball to the OSU 28 before settling for a field goal on 3rd and 5 with 28 seconds to go.
 For the second consecutive try, the field goal was missed and the game ended in a 10–10 tie.